-- i.
-Monitoring process for CSR Projects shall include the following: - Evaluation of Planned progress V/s Actual Progress - Actual expenditure V/s expenditure as per Approved Budget - ii.
-The Company, in every Financial Year, shall endeavor to spend the feasible amount, which shall not be restricted by the statutory limit of a specified percentage of its average net profits of the immediately preceding three Financial Years.
-However, the aforementioned expenditure in any Financial Year shall be at least 2% of Company's average Net profits for the three immediately preceding three Financial Years. - iii.
+Monitoring: Monitoring process for CSR Projects shall include the following:

+- Evaluation of Planned progress V/s Actual Progress - Actual expenditure V/s expenditure as per Approved Budget - i.
+The Company, in every Financial Year, shall endeavor to spend the feasible amount, whichshall not be restricted by the statutory limit of a specified percentage of its average netprofits of the immediately preceding three Financial Years.
+However, the aforementioned expenditure in any Financial Year shall be at least 2% of Company's average Net profits for the three immediately preceding three Financial Years.

+- ii.
 The CSR Committee shall prepare a CSR Annual Plan for the above which shall include: - a.
 Identified CSR Projects - b.
-CSR expenditure - c.
-Implementation Schedules - iv.
-Total expenditure in the CSR Annual Plan shall be approved by the Board upon recommendation by the CSR Committee. - v.
-In case the Company fails to spend the statutory minimum limit of 2% of Company's average net profits of the immediately preceding three years, in any given financial year, the Board shall specify the reasons for the same in its Director's Report of respective financial year in terms of clause (o) of sub-section (3) of section 134. - vi.
-The CSR Committee shall ensure that major portion of the CSR expenditure in the Annual Plan shall be for the Projects in the Thrust Areas.
-However, there shall not be any preference given to any particular Thrust Area for budgetary allocation and it shall be made purely as per the identified CSR Projects on need basis. - vii.
+CSR expenditure - Implementation Schedules - iii.
+Total expenditure in the CSR Annual Plan shall be approved by the Board uponrecommendation by the CSR Committee. - iv.
+In case the Company fails to spend the statutory minimum limit of 2% of Company'saverage net profits of the immediately preceding three years, in any given financial year, the Board shall specify the reasons for the same in its Director's Report of respective financial year in terms of clause (o) of sub-section (3) of section 134. - v.
+The CSR Committee shall ensure that major portion of the CSR expenditure in the AnnualPlan shall be for the Projects in the Thrust Areas.
+However, there shall not be anypreference given to any particular Thrust Area for budgetary allocation and it shall bemade purely as per the identified CSR Projects on need basis. - vi.
 Any surplus arising out of the CSR Projects shall not form a part of the business profit of the Company.